 Critical thinking about big problems builds on billions of local event moments, now accelerated with digital communications.
 Framed in the 402-year sweep of history, the list of post-1865 malfunctions that demand deactivation is a demand for equality with equity.
 The digital divide is a fact exposing and expanding the educational challenges of resolving these two issues.
 Still, the Civil War’s polarizing elements may be a strong contributor to today’s binary politics.
 It is now a digital freedom-ride world.

-The conservative’s and the progressives’ understanding of the Constitution support outcomes for empirical reasons but different ends.
+The conservative’s and the progressives’ understanding of the Constitution supports empirical reasons but different ends.
 Down to a couple of basics, the constitutional outlook is as follows:

 Imperative judicial restraint.